Quirky pure electric van with excellent driving range accuracy

 A van is a pretty simple concept: it’s a box on wheels.
 The best ones are designed to carry things in the most efficient way possible while also looking after their driver and passengers to a satisfactory degree.
 These days that means plenty of creature comforts, a decent driving experience and sensible – even attractive – design.
 This might seem a funny way to start our Maxus e Deliver 3 review, but despite its relatively ordinary appearance, this is one of the quirkier vans we’ve driven for some time.

-There is a lot to unpack here straight away.
+There is a lot to unpack here.
 Firstly, if the Maxus brand isn’t familiar to you, this is the new name for what used to be LDV in the UK; LDV having been acquired by Chinese automotive giant SAIC in 2010, which began using the Maxus name almost immediately but only finalised the change globally in 2020.

 What is the Maxus e Deliver 3?